threefoldtech/info_grid/src/farmerbot/farmerbot.md

 > cost per month = 0.001 TFT (extrinsic fee) * amount of nodes * 30 * 2 (1 for powering down, one for powering up)

 ***

+## How are dedicated nodes power managed?

+Dedicated nodes are managed like any other node.
+Nodes marked as dedicated can only be rented completely.
+Whenever a user wants to rent a dedicated node the user sends a find_node job to the farmerbot.
+The farmerbot will find such a node, power it on if it is down and reserve the full node (for 30 minutes).
+The user can then proceed with creating a rent contract for that node.
+The farmerbot will get that information and keep that node powered on.
+It will no longer return that node as a possible node in future find_node jobs.
+Whenever the rent contract is canceled the farmerbot will notice this and shutdown the node if the resource usage allows it.

+***